 I’ve had a credit card for almost a year and soon I’ll be charged the annual fee.
 Should I pay it?
 Can I get the bank to waive the fee again?

-For miles and points enthusiasts, like Maria, it’s necessary to reevaluate award credit cards and determine whether or not paying an annual fee is worth it.
-After doing so, some cards will be worth keeping and others not worth the fee.
+For miles and points enthusiasts, it’s necessary to reevaluate travel rewards credit cards and determine whether or not paying an annual fee is worth it.
+After doing so, some cards will be worth keeping and others won’t be worth the fee.

 When should I pay the annual fee?

 You might consider paying the annual fee if the credit card benefits outweigh the cost of an annual fee.

 For example, in the past, the Chase Hyatt credit card waived the annual fee the first year but cost $95 thereafter.

 This card also includes a free night certificate at any category 1-4 Hyatt property every year after renewing the credit card.

 Assume you’ll use the free night certificate in a category 4 hotel to gain the highest possible value.
 There are many Hyatt properties located in expensive cities across Europe, North America, and Asia that regularly book for $200-$400 a night.